Gurobi/gurobi-machinelearning/doc_source/source/firststeps-introduction.rst

    #.
 Allow to easily compare the effect of using different regression models in the same mathematical optimization application.
    #.
 Improve the algorithmic performance of Gurobi on those models.

-The package currently support various `scikit-learn <https://scikit-learn.org/stable/>`_ objects and has limited support for `Keras <https://keras.io/>`_ and `PyTorch <https://pytorch.org/>`_ neural networks with ReLU activation.
+The package currently supports various `scikit-learn <https://scikit-learn.org/stable/>`_ objects and has limited support for `Keras <https://keras.io/>`_ and `PyTorch <https://pytorch.org/>`_ neural networks with ReLU activation.
 It is actively developed and users are encouraged to contact `Gurobi Optimization <https://www.gurobi.com>`_ if they have applications where they use a regression model that is currently not available.